-One reason is that they’re formidable predators, stalking species unaccustomed to their modus operandi.
-Another is that they’re equipped with a wealth of venomous spines, superb camouflage in colorings and body shape and an ability to herd and corner prey, sometimes working in teams.
+In the Indo/Pacific basin, they’re formidable predators anyway, equipped with a wealth of venomous spines, superb camouflage in colorings and body shape and an ability to herd and corner prey, sometimes working in teams.

-PREDATORY MOVES While bony fishes have long been known to have the ability to produce pulses of water, this behavior by lionfishes appears to be the first time it’s ever been observed in use to capture other fishes as prey, say Mark A. Albins of Oregon State University and Patrick J. Lyons of SUNY at Stony Brook in research published in the journal Marine Ecology Progress Series.
+While bony fishes have long been known to have the ability to produce pulses of water, this behavior by lionfishes appears to be the first time it’s ever been observed in use to capture other fishes as prey, researchers at SUNY at Stony Brook found in a study published in the journal Marine Ecology Progress Series.

-DOUBLE EFFECTS The use of water jets directed against prey fish may produce two results, Albins and Lyons note.
+The use of water jets directed against prey fish may produce two results, they found.
 They may overwhelm the prey fishes’ lateral lines, masking detection of vibration signals associated with the predator’s strikes.
 And they may cause the prey to turn to face the predator, enabling an easier, faster head-first capture.